9 Cars That Get the Most Complaints

-A recent study reveals the car models Americans grumble about the most, but context matters.
-Here’s what to keep in mind when car shopping
+A recent study reveals which car models Americans grumble about the most—but context matters.

 Cars with the most complaints